ftdebugger/di.js/Readme.md

             potato: 'boiledPotato'
         },

         // boiledChicken will be created from Chicken module with boilFactory method.
-It must return chicken instance or
+        // It must return chicken instance or Promise, that will return instance.
-        // Promise, that will return instance.
-This is kind of Aliases.
+        // This is some kind of Aliases.
 It can be very useful, to produce
         // the same class instances with different dependencies
         boiledChicken: 'Chicken.boilFactory',